yunwon/gatsby-starter-netlify-cms-test/src/pages/index.md

 templateKey: index-page
 title: We are making healthier home for you.
 image: /img/chemex.jpg
-heading: We are making healthier home for you.
+heading: We are making healthier home for you....
 subheading: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et.